Yluro/cosmochlore/README.md

 **COSM**ochlo**R**e (**Co**ntinious **S**hape **M**easuremensts in **R**ust) is a fast, pure-Rust implementation of the Continuous Shape Measures (CShM) calculation, used to quantify how closely a set of points matches an idealized reference polyhedron.

-It is a from-scratch Rust reimplementation of the shape-measure engine found in [`cosymlib`](https://github.com/GrupEstructuraElectronicaSimetria/cosymlib) and SHAPE<sup>1</sup> 2.1.
-Cosmochlore acurately reproduces SHAPE's 2.1 results using a pruned branch-and-bound algorithm for significantly faster performance on larger coordination numbers.
+It is a from-scratch Rust reimplementation of the shape-measure engine found in [`cosymlib`](https://github.com/GrupEstructuraElectronicaSimetria/cosymlib) and `SHAPE`<sup>1</sup> 2.1.
+Cosmochlore acurately reproduces `SHAPE`'s 2.1 results using a pruned branch-and-bound algorithm for significantly faster performance on larger coordination numbers.
 One of the advantages of Rust over the old fortran code is that Cosmochlore's error handling will always tell the user if something went wrong at run-time, the program will never silently crash or give you a number without you knowing something went wrong.

 The name of the tool comes from the mineral [Kosmochlor](https://en.wikipedia.org/wiki/Kosmochlor), a rare chromium clinopyroxene found in iron meteorites and as an accesory mineral various other chromium-containing pyroxenes.